gujianjie/Books/README.md

   * Detailed in TransferExit process in the new solution
     * BootCtrl/CB gets RootCVC certification stored in the Bootctrl's Epilog according to the defined Epilog structure.
     * BootCtrl/CB extracts RootPublicKey from RootCVC according the CVC encoding format(TLV)
+    * BootCtrl/CB verifies the ProjectCVC stored in the Epliog of CB/ASW/DS with the RootPublicKey  (CB can only verifies ProjectCVC of ASW/DS).
+Additionally, CB can also checks the project related tags (e.g. Project Id or SubjectName) in the ProjectCVC of ASW/DS with its own CBProjectCVC for compatiblity purpose.
+(See detaild CVC design)
+    * If ProjectCVC is valid, BootCtrl/CB can extract the ProjectPublicKey for ProjectCVC, and trust it for further usage.
+Otherwise, the flashing process is aborted.
-    * Signature stored in the Epilog, which has been programmed into Flash in TranferData process, with the root public key
+    * BootCtrl/CB verifies the Signature stored in the Epilog, which has been programmed into Flash in TranferData process, with the ProjectPublicKey.
     * If the Signature is valid, the ValidPattern, which has been temporarily stored in ram in the TransferData process, will be programmed into Flash.
 Otherwise, the flashing process is aborted.
-The corresponding block will marked as invalid in the next PowerOn Test.
+The corresponding block will be marked as invalid in the next PowerOn Test.

   ![](/assets/dynamic_transferExit_process_new.png)